-Lung ventilation imaging is currently based on nuclear medicine scintigraphy of either 133Xe or aerosol sprays with Tc.
-Laser-polarized noble-gas imaging research with animals and human subjects has already shown that tomographic (slice-selected) high resolution images can be produced.
-A comparison of 133Xe scintigraphy and laser-polarized 3He images shown in Fig. 12.
-The first human ventilation studies with 3He were performed in Mainz (Ebert et al., 1996) and at Duke.
-The group at Mainz has continued with more clinical studies of volunteers with diagnosed lung diseases (Bachert et al., 1996; Ebert et al., 1996; Kauczor et al., 1997) (see Fig. 13).
-Other studies have looked at helium images of the lungs of smokers (de Lange et al., 1999) and ventilation defects have been found in a few cases.
+Lung ventilation imaging is currently based on nuclear medicine scintigraphy of either 133 Xe or aerosol sprays with Tc.
+Laser-polarized noble-gas imaging research with animals and human subjects has already shown that tomographic (slice selected) high resolution images can be produced.
+A comparison of 133 Xe scintigraphy and laser-polarized 3He images is shown in figure 12.
+The first human ventilation studies with 3He were performed in Mainz[Ebert et al., 1996] and at Duke.
+The group at Mainz (see figure 13) has continued with more clinical studies of volunteers with diagnosed lung diseases [Bachert et al., 1996, Ebert et al., 1996, Kauczor et al., 1997].
+Other studies have looked at helium images of from the lungs of smokers [de Lange et al., 1999] and find ventilation defects in the few cases studies.
+In fact even apparently healthy, active, volunteers have ventilation defects that are revealed in the high resolution laser polarized 3He MRIs [Mugler et al., 1997].
+A study of subjects with chronic asthma suggests that ventilation defects may allow a measure of the progression and treatment of the disease[Altes et al., 1999].
+Though it will be some time before the utility of high resolution lung images is clarified, it is clear that they provide new information and raise new questions.; for example, what are the mechanisms of signal destruction in diseased lungs [Kauczor et al., 1998].
+The lungs are not the only organ amenable to gas imaging.
+The sinus cavities [Rizi et al., 1998] and bowel [Hagspiel et al., 1999] can also be imaged by using laser-polarized 3He or 129Xe.